Colorado State University

 In an example course below the contact hours are calculated:

-Formula components used to calculate total meeting time minutes
+Formula components used to calculate total meeting time minutes and contact hours:

 The begin/end dates DO NOT include finals week--which is allowed